-This Senior English course provides an overview of the language arts, including literature, writing, research, grammar, speaking, and vocabulary, utilizing the literature of Great Britain.
-By chronologically examining historical backgrounds of literary movements, the course focuses on the great masterpieces.
-Selections include, but are not limited to, Beowulf, a Shakespearean play, The Canterbury Tales, legends about King Arthur and William Wallace, Paradise Lost, Gulliver's Travels, The Importance of Being Earnest and Portrait of the Artist as a Young Man.
-The honors student will be expected to read and analyze all forms of literature - prose, poetry and drama - and demonstrate their comprehension and analysis through a variety of reading and writing activities.
-Students will complete the Graduation Project requirement as part of this course.
+This Senior English course provides an overview of the language arts, including literature, writing, grammar, speaking and vocabulary, utilizing a variety of classic and contemporary literature selections.
+By examining historical backgrounds of literary movements the course focuses on how storytelling helps humans project themselves into the world.
+The honors student will be expected to read and analyze all forms of literature-prose, poetry, drama and non-fiction-and demonstrate their comprehension and analysis through a variety of reading and writing activities.
+Students will complete the Graduation Project requirement as part of this course and in doing so, will utilize various online communication formats to understand project requirements.